AppFair/appfair.github.io/index.md

 ## Integration-Release pull requests

 Once a [release](#creating-releases) has been successfully created and publicly available, it becomes eligible for inclusion in the App Fair's catalog.
-The mechanism by which releases are communicated to the cataloging process is by opening (or re-opening) a pull request from the developer's `/App.git` fork.
+The mechanism by which app releases (both the initial release, as well as subsequent updates) are communicated to the cataloging process by opening (or re-opening) a pull request from the developer's `/App.git` fork.

 This PR will not ever be merged in the base repository; rather, it acts as a trigger to initiate the `Integration` and `Releases` phases of the App Fair process, and as a mechanism for tracking the status of the catalog request.
+The Pull Request is always closed at the end of the `Integration-Release` workflow run regardless of success.

 The cataloging process, which is run with the permissions in the base `/App.git` repository, checks out the fork's PR changes.
 After validating that the organization is valid (issues and discussions enabled, etc) and that the secure portions of the project (e.g., the `project.xcodeproj` and `Sources/App/AppMain.swift` files) haven't been tampered with, it will build the project using the Swift Package Manager's sandboxed build system.